 The original 3D smartphone version, unfortunately, couldn’t use sprites from other remakes, as it’s a 3D game after all.
 While the models from FFIII would have been available, that would have left TAY four games short.
 While I personally would have been far more interested in buying a copy of TAY 3D if it had included brand new 3D models of bosses from FFs I, II, V and VI, Square Enix decided they’d rather cut corners, and I don’t think I can blame them, no matter how cool the alternative would be.
 It also helps that they shrunk down the dungeon while they were at it.
 Personally, I find the referencial kitch of the 2D versions to be a net selling point, but I’m hardly everyone and I imagine that a lot of other players could be discouraged by the sheer size of the original dungeon.
 In the end, the 3D version cut back most of the bosses, leaving their treasures – though a new set of “Lunar” Eidolons (boring recolours of the bosses from The Crystals: Part 1) exist to guard the biggest prizes.

 While Sora and Aladdin run off to the Palace gates (once again never entering the Palace), let’s wrap up the one remaining central game mechanic: Sleights.
-Sleights aren’t hard to understand once you understand Combo Attacks, or at least at the basic level.
-Out once you try to put them into action, you’ll find things are a little more complicated than they may have seemed.
+Sleights aren’t hard to understand once you understand Combo Attacks, at least at the basic level.
+Once you try to put them into action, you’ll find things are a little more complicated.

 The easiest way to explain Sleights is probably to talk about spells.
 If you play one Fire card, Sora casts Fire, right?
 But if you stock three, he’ll cast Firaga, and god help any poor Blue Rhapsody that fly in front of your Keyblade during that.
 Two-card sleights are a little more complicated, in that the cards have to be stocked next to one another: Fire -> Fire -> Keyblade means Sora will cast Fira and then swing his keyblade at dead air, but Fire -> Keyblade -> Fire is just a combo attack.
 This simple Sleight pattern applies to every spell, Friend Card and Summon, so it’s not even something you have to remember.
 Have two Goofys?
 Play two Goofys and get an upgraded spin attack from our shield-wielding friend!